Sprakbanken/grew_ndt2ud/README.md

-# Convert NDT to UD with Grew
+# Convert Norwegian Dependency Treebanks to Universal Dependency treebanks with Grew

 This repo contains scripts and rule files to convert syntactic and morphological annotations from the Norwegian dependency treebank [NDT](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-10/) to Universal Dependencies [UD](https://universaldependencies.org/).